 These actions may include suspension and enrollment in treatment and/or aftercare directives as stipulated by the West Virginia Pharmacist Recovery Network.
-Failure to adhere to assigned treatment or aftercare directives will result in a minimum penalty of dismissal.
+In the event that a student fails to comply with assigned treatment or aftercare directives, the WVU School of Pharmacy will seek to dismiss the student.
+The student will be given written notice of the apparent failure to comply and of the intent to dismiss, and provided an opportunity to be heard prior to a final decision, consistent with this Policy.